amongil/bluenine/README.md

 # bluenine
 An AWS Session Token Manager.
 Written in Rust.

+## Purpose
+To easily request and export session tokens for AWS accounts that need to be accessed from a central account (and a source profile).

 ## Disclaimer
 The creation of bluenine was meant as an exercise to check how fast to prototype a CLI tool is using Rust, in comparison to other languages such as Go and Python.
-As a result, poor error handling (lots of panics in the codebase) and duplicate code is present.
+This is my first Rust program so please backup your config files before you run Bluenine!

-Having said that, I use bluenine for my day to day work with cero problems.
+Having said that, I have been using bluenine for my day to day work with cero problems.

-It supports MFA protected accounts.

 ## Installation